MrJohn91/MrJohn91/README.md

 - Programming Languages: python
 - Frameworks & Libraries: pandas package
-- Databases: DynamoDB
+- Databases: DynamoDB, MYSQL
-- Tools & Platforms: AWS, VISUAL STUDIO CODE, JUPYTER NOTEBOOK
+- Tools & Platforms: AWS, VISUAL STUDIO CODE, JUPYTER NOTEBOOK, Tableau

 ## 🚀 Projects

 Here are some of the projects I've been working on:

 1. PydataExplorer
-   - Description: I utilized Python using the pandas package along with tools like Visual Studio Code and Jupyter Notebook to work on this project.
+   - Description: I utilized Python using the pandas package along with tools like Visual Studio Code and Jupyter Notebook to work on diffrent projects.
-   - This repository showcases my coding journey and exploration of data analysis.
+   - My repositories showcases my coding journey and exploration of data analysis.

 2. GeniusGrowth.
    - Description: This project involves setting up a web server, configuring security groups, load balancing, and DNS configuration.